Student Health Services

 One of the benefits of the partnership between USF Sarasota-Manatee campus and New College of Florida is that current students of both campuses have access to a variety of medical care services at the Sarasota-Manatee campus.
 Medical Services are currently offered by tele-health video consultation or in person at SMD 105.
 Appointments should be scheduled by calling (813) 974-2331 or (813) 445-4976.
 Registered students have no out-of-pocket costs for general medical office visits or primary care consultations.
 Minimal fees are charged for specialty care and prescriptions.
 We can bill your insurance or you can self-pay.
 To receive video and tele-health services, students must be physically located in the state of Florida.
 For students taking a semester off, please contact us to make a payment in lieu of tuition to continue access for medical and counseling services.

 Medical Services We Offer

-We strive to provide top-notch care to our students and education about a healthy lifestyle through a range of medical services including: primary care, general medicine, physical exams, sexual health & gynecology services, contraception, STI screening, psychiatry, flu shot, COVID-19 and other vaccinations, allergy shots, COVID screening and community referrals.
+We strive to provide top-notch care to our students and education about a healthy lifestyle through a range of medical services including: primary care, general medicine, physical exams, sexual health & gynecology services, contraception, STI screening, psychiatry, flu shot, COVID-19 and other vaccinations, allergy shots, COVID testing and community referrals.
 Students can receive initial diagnosis, treatment and follow-up care for a variety of illnesses.